markdessain/knowledge/docs/principles/experiments.md

 If you start to include other stateful attributes like if how many orders they have made or when they last visited the variant will lose its deterministic property.

+The assignment of a variant is seperate to if the subject has seen the experiment.

 ## Who Sees the Test

 As we have seperated this out, we can now have logic which defines which subjects are shown the test.
 We may choose to do something like `WHERE subject.country == "UK`